 CONS

-The King Cobra gap wedge with Snakebite grooves offers outstanding all-around performance for less than $100.
+The King Cobra golf wedge with Snakebite grooves offers outstanding all-around performance for less than $100.

 While providing premium spin, the Cobra gap wedges also deliver full-face grooves that offer superior forgiveness than most short-game clubs at this price point.

-Available in three different sole grinds, the King Cobra wedge also delivers progressive face grooves helping the gap wedge generate the distance you need from the fairway without sacrificing spin.
+Available in three different sole grinds, the King Cobra wedge also delivers progressive face grooves, helping the wedge generate the distance you need from the fairway without sacrificing spin.

 Also, if you like collecting data on the course, the wedge comes with the Arccos sensors installed to help you track distance and accuracy.

-If you are looking for a gap wedge on a budget, the King Cobra wedge provides performance without putting a dent in your wallet.
+If you are looking for a golf wedge on a budget, the King Cobra wedge provides performance without putting a dent in your wallet.

 Callaway Mack Daddy CB Wedge